-First interview of 2014 is with Melly Lee!
-You may know her for her trademark “peace outs” and the beautiful back of her head.
-Melly is not only an awesome photographer but a detailed storyteller and blogger.
+If you know Melly Lee, you may recognize her trademark “peace outs” and the beautiful back of her head.
+Melly is not only a photographer but also detailed storyteller and blogger.
 She has worked with the likes of Brian McKnight, Wong Fu Productions, and Michelle Phan.

 Melly: I find it funny how Asian families always have cameras in the house.
 I was always surrounded by cameras.
 The way I actually got started with it though came really from a situation.
 In elementary, I was tired of being the kid without a yearbook at the end of the year.
 I didn’t want to be one of those kids who carried around a piece of paper anymore.
 One day I found out that if you were a part of the school newspaper or yearbook team and if you contributed images, layouts, and stuff, you’d get a free book at the end of the year.
 So I started shooting with cameras when I was in 3rd grade.
 I did that up until high school.
 It made me realize, “Yay!
 I’m not the loser anymore!”
 I grew up having to pay for mostly everything myself, so even in high school, I saw that being a part of yearbook got me into a lot of events for free.
 It was a hobby that helped me engage with people.
 That lead into college too.